spacemeshos/post-rs/docs/profiler.md

 }
 ```

-The output means that it took 10.31 seconds to find a valid PoST and the speed was 0.19 GiB/s.
+The output means that the benchmark ran for 10.31 seconds and the speed was 0.19 GiB/s.
+The profiler makes multiple passes over the data file, up to the configured `--duration` - the longer the duration, the more accurate the result (since it averages).
 From the [formula above](#nonce-estimation-formula), we know that the probability of finding a proof with 64 nonces is 79.39%.
 Therefore, there is a ~20% chance that at least two passes are necessary (and a ~ 0.20^x chance that more than x passes are necessary).

 Let us run another command, this time with the nonce count doubled to 128: